ace19-dev/tensorflow-speech-recognition-challenge/simple_audio_recognition/README.md

 ## Simple Audio Recognition tutorial
 - https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/speech_commands
+- It's solved that issue by defining a window of time we believe our spoken words should fit into, and converting the audio signal in that window into an image.

 ## How does this Model Work?
 - The architecture used in this tutorial is based on some described in the paper Convolutional Neural Networks for Small-footprint Keyword Spotting. (http://www.isca-speech.org/archive/interspeech_2015/papers/i15_1478.pdf)